civic-health-innovation-labs/HeifER/README.md

 Because you probably do not know the values in advance.

+Once you run the first round of deployment (without the values mentioned above), you need to add your IP as an exception into the container `STORAGE_ACCOUNT_NAME`, as you need to access it from the VM that runs Pulumi.
+Be careful to remove this exception afterwards.

 ### Managing pipelines
 Copy your pipeline repository into `/pipelines` folder.
 Then build artifacts from inside Docker container, using: